 And so, I went for a ride, even though, in my opinion, she was a bit too young and untrained.
 We trotted and cantered right away and, then, we did figure eights and turns.
 The young mare was entirely different from earlier.
 She had regained her spirit, and if not wholly, then closer to the spirit of her ancestors, the proud horses roaming the plains of the new world.

 “Wow,” my friends said almost in a choir, “that was impressing.”

 “What did you do?” they asked me, “She behaved totally different with you!
 It was like a different horse altogether.”
 The owner pretended not to hear that.

 “Ok, horsey, here we are the two of us.
 I’m sorry, we haven’t even been introduced properly,” I said, “Just do what you feel like doing.
-I’ll try to be as imperceptible as I possibly can.”
+I’ll try to be as subtle as I possibly can.”
 And she ran, she trotted and cantered, and I did nothing besides trying not to be a burden, just syncing my movements with hers.

 “Go for it, honey,” I thought, “run as much as you fancy, turn whenever you like.
 You lead, I’ll follow.”
 And she ran and turned, ears forward one moment, back the next, her mane flying in the wind.
 “Go, baby, go,” I thought, and she went faster and freer.

 After a while, I began “leading the dance,” never used the reins, only changed, slightly, my position on the saddle.
 I looked left, and she turned left, I looked right, and she turned right, her ears for a moment turning back to me like asking, “Am I doing well?”

 Sometimes, doing more does less, doing less does more, and doing nothing does right—and I suspect this is true more often than we reckon.